szetyng/HLP5/documentation.md

 |> executeSTRB
 |> executeSTORE
 ```
-`executeLS`: Obtains the base address and offset required for the instruction's byte-addressing (vs word-addressing in regular STR).
-Required due to specifying WAddr only as multiples of four
-`executeSTRB`: Obtains the payload - which is the word stored in `RSrc` - from the register map.
-Processes the word payload to get the effective payload - the least significant 8 bits in said word located in the relevant byte position, with the rest of the word in the base address unchanged
-`executeSTORE`: Updates the memory map field of `DataPath` to represent the payload being stored to memory from a register.
-Also updates the register map if required by pre- or post-indexing

 ## Testing
-Used `Expecto` and `Exepcto.FsCheck` packages in testing.
+Used `Expecto` and `Expecto.FsCheck` packages in testing.
 All tests are labelled with the `[<Tests>]` attribute so that they can be called with `runTestsInAssembly`.

 ### Parsing
 <!-- Explanation of tests for parsing.
 All are unit tests, what and how are they tested?
 Walkthrough of the flow.   -->
 Parsing is tested by calling the `onlyParseLine` function, which returns an output of type `Result<Instr, string>`.
 The output of `onlyParseLine` allows us to easily check if the assembly line has been parsed correctly into its `Memory.Instr` type.
 It also helps in checking if the module correctly rejects poorly formatted inputs.

 The parsing implementation has been tested with a thorough list of unit tests in `parseUnitTest`, including their error messages when appropriate.

 ### Execution
 <!-- Explanation of tests for execution.
 Explanation of using VisUAL test framework.
 All are unit tests, what and how are they tested?
 Walkthrough of the flow.
 Mention testing for errors/incorrect assembler lines.  -->